xiaolaba/ESP32_AWS_IoT_EduKit_FactoryTest/README.md

 It is not so easy for newbie to  deal with AWS core2 or the ESP32 IDF.
-I have not be able use Platform to build the Factory firmware, but IDF 4.2 was ok, did not know why, looking for help, https://github.com/m5stack/Core2-for-AWS-IoT-EduKit/issues/63
+I have not be able use PlatformIO to build the Factory firmware, but IDF 4.2 was ok, did not know why, looking for help, https://github.com/m5stack/Core2-for-AWS-IoT-EduKit/issues/63

 To make this simple and fast, try other firmware or testing, all code and tools are available and released by Espressife or M5,